-Thousands of spacecraft will be manufactured on the Moon and launched by electromagnetic "mass drivers" to all points of interest in the solar system and, eventually, to nearby star systems.
-Mass drivers on the lunar surface will also operate "in reverse" to recover spacecraft, including manned spacecraft, from lunar orbit.
-The Moon will thus become a "spacecraft carrier," analogous to an aircraft carrier, that uses mass drivers to launch and recover spacecraft to and from cis-lunar space (Figure 4).
-Communication, power, transportation, and life-support systems that have been manufactured on the Moon will be launched, by mass drivers to Mars and other locations in space in support of the exploration and human settlement of the solar system.
+Thousands of spacecraft (satellites, probes, landers...) will be manufactured on the Moon annually and launched by electromagnetic mass drivers to all points of interest in the solar system and, eventually, to nearby star systems.
+Mass drivers on the lunar surface will also operate in reverse to recover cargos, including manned spacecraft, from lunar orbit.
+The Moon will thus become a spacecraft carrier, analogous to an aircraft carrier, that uses mass drivers to launch and recover spacecraft to and from cislunar space (Figure 4.)
+Communication, power, transportation, and life support systems that have been manufactured on the Moon will be launched, by mass drivers, to Mars and other locations in space in support of the exploration and human settlement of the solar system.
 Solar power satellites will be manufactured on the Moon and launched into orbits around Earth and Mars to supply those planetary bodies with an abundance of beamed electric power.

-Figure 4.
-Mass Driver on the Moon.
-Electromagnetic mass drivers will launch and recover spacecraft to and from cis-lunar space thus eliminating the need for rockets on the Moon (Illustration from Schrunk et al.[1])
+Figure 4: Mass driver on the Moon.
+Electromagnetic mass drivers will launch and recover spacecraft to and from cis-lunar space, thus eliminating the need for rockets on the Moon.
+11

-Also, solar sails, made from lunar aluminum (Figure 5) will likely become a predominant form of solar system transportation in space later in the 21st century.[1]
-Solar sails are highly efficient, because the source of their energy is sunlight; the sails only need to be positioned in proper alignment with the sun to produce the thrust that propels them from one part of the solar system to another.
-The pressure of sunlight on a sail decreases in proportion to the distance of the sail from the sun and for this reason solar sails have much greater performance in the inner solar system (Mercury - Venus - Earth - Mars) than in the outer solar system.
+Also, solar sails, made from lunar aluminum (Figure 5), will likely become a predominant form of solar system transportation in space.
+Solar sails are highly efficient because the source of their energy is sunlight; the sails only need to be positioned in proper alignment with the sun to produce the thrust that propels them from one part of the solar system to another.
 Another advantage of solar sails is that laser beams can be used to augment their propulsion.
-A laser located on the Moon could be used to add propulsive forces to a solar sailing ship and thus decrease the transit time for high-priority missions such as the transportation of astronauts from the Earth-Moon system to Mars.
+Power augmentation lasers located on the Moon could thus be used to add propulsive forces to solar sailing ships and decrease transit times for high priority missions such as the transportation of astronauts from the Earth-Moon system to Mars.

-Figure 5.
-Solar Sail Transport of Asteroid.
-Fleets of solar sails made from lunar aluminum will ply the reaches of the solar system on cargo and research missions (Illustration from Schrunk et al.[1])
+Figure 5: Solar sail transport of asteroid.
+Fleets of solar sails made from lunar aluminum will ply the reaches of the solar system on cargo and research missions.
+12

-Asteroids and "burned out" comets in Earth's orbital vicinity, especially those that pose a threat of collision with the Earth or the Moon, will be moved out of harm's way (e.g., by solar sails) and mined for their hydrocarbons, water, metals, and other constituents.
+Asteroids and burned-out comets in Earth's orbital vicinity, especially those that pose a threat of collision with the Earth or the Moon, will be moved out of harm's way (e.g., by solar sails) and mined for their hydrocarbons, water, metals, and other constituents.
 These resources will then be delivered to the Earth, Moon, and cis-lunar locations as needed.
-Eventually the lunar-based manufacturing system will gain access to resources throughout the solar system.[1, 2]
+Eventually the lunar-based manufacturing system will gain access to resources throughout the solar system.13